Total Knee Replacement Physical Therapy Clover Bottom, MO

 • Quad Sets: Position yourself with your legs straight in front of you, tighten the thigh muscles of your surgery leg, and try to straighten the knee.
 Hold for 5 seconds and relax.

-• Straight Leg Raises: While lying flat, engage your thigh muscles and raise your leg a few inches off the floor.
-Hold for a few seconds and lower slowly.
+• Straight Leg Raises: While lying flat, tighten your thigh muscles and raise your leg a few inches off the bed.
+Keep it elevated for a few seconds and bring it down slowly.

-• Ankle Pumps: Flex your foot up and down by moving your ankle.
-This exercise improves circulation and prevents blood clot formation.
+• Ankle Pumps: Flex your foot up and down by flexing your ankle.
+This exercise enhances circulation and greatly reduces the possibility of blood clot formation.

-These exercises, along with other treatment modalities recommended by your Clover Bottom, MO physical therapist, are intended to fortify your body for the surgery ahead and set the foundation for a more seamless, more effective recovery.
+These exercises, along with other treatment modalities recommended by your Clover Bottom, MO physical therapist, are intended to fortify your body for the surgery ahead and set the foundation for a smoother, more effective recovery.

 Early Post-Surgery Phase